-The Edmonton Soccer Association's third indoor soccer four plex, the Edmonton Soccer Centre South, was completed in March 2004.
+The Edmonton Soccer Association's third indoor soccer four plex, the Edmonton Soccer Centre South, was completed in March 2004, and was expanded to six fields from October 2022.
 The facility is similar in layout and size to the Edmonton Soccer Centres West and East.
-This brought the total playing fields to twelve.
+This brought the total playing fields to fourteen.
 All three indoor facilities were made possible by a partnership with the City of Edmonton.

 Outdoor Soccer Facilities

 In 1987, Henry Singer Sports Centre outdoor facility was opened located at 149 Avenue and 142 Street.
 When the fields were first opened there were only four full size soccer fields with two baseball diamonds.
 This facility was initially developed as a "Home Base" project made possible by the Community Services Department of the City of Edmonton.
 In 2001 an additional two soccer fields were added and again in 2002 two more fields were completed.

 The name of the outdoor fields was officially changed to the Edmonton Soccer Association Complex in July 2002.
 The Edmonton Soccer Association Clubhouse was built by the Edmonton Soccer Association and its members, and was completed in February 2003.
 Two additional fields were added in 2004 and with ten fields now in operation, a paved parking lot was added in July 2005.
 A further two fields were completed in 2008.